dainmik/habit-tracker/README.md

 Add/edit habit forms:

 - [ ] Client-side (presentation layer) and server-side (application layer) validation for add/edit habit forms
+- [ ] Isolate focus to the date picker so that pressing outside of it closes the picker and does not click other input fields

 Habit deletion: